 Hangars and Aircraft Storage

 The Airport currently has two Fixed Based Operators (FBO) on the field.
-Big Bear Airport District is the only fuel provider on the field, while Vonesh Aircraft provides maintenance.
+Big Bear Airport District is the only fuel provider on the field, while Bear Valley Aviation and Vonesh Aircraft provide maintenance.

-The Airport provides a total of 129 paved aircraft tie down locations.
-104 tie downs are located on the south side of the field on the main apron, while an additional 25 paved tied downs are located on the north side of the field adjacent to Taxiway “B”.
+The Airport provides a total of 129 paved aircraft tie-down locations.
+104 tie-downs are located on the south side of the field on the main apron, while an additional 25 paved tie-downs are located on the north side of the field adjacent to Taxiway “B”.

 The Airport has approximately 142 hangar spaces in 31 separate buildings.
 The Airport has one maintenance/storage hangar located on airport property, as well as numerous storage units in leased hangars.

 Fuel Storage Facility

 The airport’s fuel storage facility, which is owned and operated by Big Bear City Airport, is located on the south side of the runway, directly northwest of the terminal building on the general aviation ramp.
 Currently, aviation fuels are stored in two above-ground storage tanks: one 10,000-gallon 100LL AvGas tank and one 5,000-gallon Jet A tank.
 The AvGas is distributed from a fuel pump located on the apron and the Jet A is delivered via a fuel truck and self-service.